 Peakpower Bukidnon Inc. (PBI) was registered with the Securities and Exchange Commission (SEC) on July 24, 2014 with SEC Registration No. CS201414293 primarily to acquire, develop, construct, invest in and operate power generating plants in Bukidnon and engage in the business of a generation company in accordance with Republic Act No. (RA) 9136 otherwise known as the Electric Power Industry Reform Act of 2001 (the "EPIRA") and its implementing rules and regulations, and to develop, assemble and operate other power related facilities, appliances, and devices, and develop and operate conventional and renewable energy resources, sell electricity and carbon credits, act as a wholesale and retail electricity supplier and aggregator, operate and maintain power plants, securing any needed licenses to engage in such business activities and purchasing or otherwise acquiring, for the purpose of holding or disposing of the same, shares of stock, equity, rights, and property of any person, firm, association, or corporation engaged in industries or activities related to energy development, paying for the same in cash, shares of stocks, or bonds of this corporation.

-PBI is a 10.4MW Diesel/Bunker-Fired Power Plant located in Bukidnon.
-It has a 15-year BOMT agreement with the Bukidnon Second Electric Cooperative Inc. (Buseco).
-Its principal place of business is at at Purok 3, Alae, Manolo Fortich, Bukidnon.
+Peakpower Bukidnon Inc. (PBI) is a 10.4MW diesel/bunker-fired power plant with business address located in Barangay Alae, Manolo Fortich, Bukidnon.
+It has a 15-year BOMT agreement with the Bukidnon Second Electric Cooperative Inc. (BUSECO).